7:00 AM 2:00 PM

 Ron’s Guide Service welcomes all levels of experience.
 Our fishing trips are perfect for first timers and advanced anglers.
 Our guides are experienced and patient to ensure you have a memorable fishing trip.

-A poncho or raincoat is advisable in order to be prepared for the temperamental Florida weather.
-Drinking plenty of liquids such as water during your Ron's Guide Service experience is also recommended.
+Bringing a poncho or raincoat is advisable in order to be prepared for the temperamental Florida weather.
+Drinking plenty of liquids such as water during your Ron’s Guide Service experience is also recommended.
+Light snacks like trail mix can tame hunger pains.
 Sunscreen is essential anytime you go out into the Florida sun.
+Bug repellant will keep away pesky mosquitos.
 A hat and sunglasses will also help keep the sun out of your face.
-If you plan to rent a car or drive while in Florida, bring small bills and coins for Florida's many toll roads.
-Bring your camera, extra batteries, and memory cards or film.
-Guide service gratuities are not included so be sure to bring cash.
-You will also need a cooler if you plan on taking any fish.
+Over-the-counter pain medications help to soothe aches and pains after a long day of adventure.
+If you plan to rent a car or drive while in Florida, bring small bills and coins for Florida’s many toll roads.
+Bring your camera, extra batteries, the charger, and extra memory cards or film.
+We recommend a large ice cooler (60 qt. or larger) to pack your meat in.
+You will also need to supply your own ice.
+It is important you purchase your ice before arriving.
+We are not responsible for spoiled meat if you come unprepared.
+There is no ATM and most of our guides do not accept credit cards so make sure you bring cash.
+You will want to bring the exact balance due plus additional cash to tip your guide.
+Most licenses can be purchased upon arrival but some you can purchase in advance which will save time.
+You are welcome to bring your favorite weapon if you are not borrowing one of ours.
+Ammunition can be purchased without a license anywhere in the state of Florida.